Blocked and clogged hair follicles are a common concern, especially among men with hair loss.

 The sebaceous gland is directly connected to the hair follicle.
 It empties its contents (sebum) into the follicular canal, via a short duct.

-As the follicle shrinks (miniaturizes), the sebaceous gland enlarges and takes up much of the now empty space.
+As the follicle shrinks (miniaturizes), the sebaceous gland enlarges and takes up much of the now-empty space.
 Predictably, the enlarged sebaceous gland will produce more sebum.
 This can harden and result in blocked pores and hair follicles.

 Consumers often make things worse by using excess hair care products.
 These can build up on the scalp, and in combination with the sebum exacerbate clogged follicles.